floriov/CV/README.md

 ## Vanessa Florio

-I am a highly motivated and ambitious full-stack software engineer who enjoys to solve problems, think analytically, and is aiming to extend my programming knowledge further.
+I am a highly motivated and ambitious full-stack software engineer who enjoys to solve problems, think analytically, and aims to extend their programming knowledge further.

 After obtaining a bachelor's degree at the University of Warwick and a master's degree at University College London (UCL), I started working as a financial auditor at a Big4 firm in London.
 Whilst I was still working full time, I enjoyed working on small coding projects and completing courses on Codecademy in my freetime, which made me discover my passion for programming.
 I am currently completing a 12-week coding bootcamp at Makers Academy, with the aim of starting a career as a software engineer.